agarwalbharat/animated_carousel_ui_challenge/README.md

 ## Introduction

-It is an Random users details with some cool UI, Details of users are fetched from https://randomuser.me/.
+It is an Flutter project of an Animation of Carousel UI Challenge.
+In this lots of widgets and animation used.
+The code is well properly organised and easy to understand by anyone.

 ### Show some :heart: and star the repo to support the project.
 For more contact me @[facebook](https://www.facebook.com/bharatagsrwal), @[Twitter](https://twitter.com/bharatagsrwal) or @[Website](https://iambharat.tk)